gerekper/ganjaking/wp-content/plugins/wordpress-seo-premium/readme.txt

 6. Easily import SEO data from other SEO plugins like All In One SEO pack, HeadSpace2 SEO and wpSEO.de.

 == Changelog ==

+= 14.8.1 =
+Release Date: August 25th, 2020

+Bugfixes:

+* Fixes a bug in WordPress itself where script concatenation was causing JavaScript errors, which in turn led to Yoast SEO malfunctioning.
+This bug was introduced in WordPress 5.5.
+We’re fixing it by disabling script concatenation entirely.

 = 14.8 =
 Release Date: August 18th, 2020